1. Preamble: referenced user accounts

 12. Starting and stopping OpenSRF services

-To start all OpenSRF services with a hostname of localhost
+To start all OpenSRF services with a hostname of localhost, issue the

 following command as the opensrf Linux account: